 Boston Driving Conditions

-Inclement weather goes hand in hand with wet brakes, slick roads & decreased visibility.
+Inclement weather goes hand in hand with wet brakes, slick roads, and decreased visibility.

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Boston, you can expect 126 rainy days with an annual rainfall of 43.8 inches.
 Boston is also known to experience severe winter storms.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year